 Gift Aid Declaration (St Patricks)

-The Parish Finance Committee
+The Parish Finance Committees

 Extracts from the Diocesan Parish Administration Manual